nuetzliches/spocr/CONTRIBUTING.md

 If you encounter leftover German (or other language) fragments, submit a small cleanup PR.

+AI / Automation:

+Automated agents or scripts contributing code must also adhere to the English-only rule and SHOULD reference `.ai/guidelines.md` (if present) for guardrails (naming, idempotent changes, safety).
+If the file is missing, create one before large-scale automated refactors.

 ## Code Style

 - C# `latest` features allowed, but use pragmatically.